IntellectualSites/documentation/README.md

 If you want to contribute to this repository, please fork it and create a pull request.
 We accept contributions!

+The documentation is written in markdown and is hosted on [gitbook](https://intellectualsites.gitbook.io/), which renders your pull requests too.

+You can use GitHub's markdown preview to review your changes before submitting.

 This repository is separated in three folders representing the three plugins:
 - [FastAsyncWorldEdit](fastasyncworldedit)
 - [FastAsyncVoxelSniper](fastasyncvoxelsniper)